tree1111/BD-CLS-Edit/README.md

 # BD-CLS-Edit

-Counterfactual Image Editing with Disentangled Causal Latent Space
+This repository contains the code for the paper "[Counterfactual Image Editing with Disentangled Causal Latent Space](https://causalai.net/r137.pdf)" by Yushu Pan and Elias Bareinboim.

+---
+## 📦 Code Release

+The BD-CLS-Edit implementation and dataset construction pipeline will be released soon.